 Decisions shall be made by consensus, or if necessary, by vote with a simple majority vote, except for Constitutional amendments, which shall be made under the guidelines of Article 9.
 Each member of the Executive Board has one equal vote.

 Two thirds of the total membership of Executive Board will constitute a quorum.
 Meetings of the Executive Board are open and the times of said meetings shall be publicized.

 Article 6 – Elections

 Nominations and elections will be held once a year, unless a vacancy occurs.
-Elections will be held on what is referred to as Election Sunday during second semester.
+Nominations are self nomination or someone nominating another.

-The positions of President, Vice President and Secretary can only be filled by students who will be on campus during the year of service.
+The positions of President, Vice Presidents Treasurer and Secretary can only be filled by students who will be on campus during the year of service.
 If a committee chairperson will be on co-op or study abroad for one semester during the year of service as a member of Executive Board, this should be noted on the application.
-Two chair persons will be elected and they will serve as co-chairs for that year.
-The candidates with the two top scores will hold the position.
-A member on co-op or study abroad will be non-voting but may be sent Executive Board communications during their time off campus.
+Two chair persons will be elected and they will serve as co-chairs for that year

-If a vacant Executive Board position arises after an election, the Executive Board will decide with a unanimous decision on a replacement for the remainder of the term.
+If a vacant Executive Board position arises after the Evening of Discernment, the Executive Board will decide with a unanimous decision on a replacement for the remainder of the term.

 Article 7- General Powers and Responsibilities